After death, Sally Ride reveals she was gay

-CAPE CANAVERAL, Florida (Reuters) - Sally Ride was the first U.S. woman in space and a role model for women everywhere.
+CAPE CANAVERAL, Fla., July 25 (Reuters) - Sally Ride was the first U.S. woman in space and a role model for women everywhere.
 But one group had to wait until her death this week to claim her as a member - the gay community.

 In a statement prepared before her death on Monday of pancreatic cancer, Ride, 61, acknowledged publicly for the first time that she had a longstanding relationship with a woman, Tam O‘Shaughnessy, who was her partner in business, science writing and life.